Skip to main content

 We never sacrifice safety or compromise results when it comes to eye surgery, so our patients can expect high-quality care.
 Still, we are committed to providing this care at a competitive price.

-During your free consultation at one of our five offices around Washington, DC, Dr. Holzman will examine your eyes and provide you with your custom PRK price quote.
+During your free consultation at one of our offices around Washington, DC, Dr. Holzman will examine your eyes and provide you with your custom PRK price quote.
 Contact us online or call us at:

 Why Choose Dr. Holzman?